SAEMF/Simulation Academy Novice Research Grant

 PURPOSE OF THE AWARD

-The goal of the SAEMF/Simulation Academy Novice Research Grant is to increase the body of knowledge in simulation-based endeavors and applications within different facets of emergency medicine care, training, and systems research, such as emergency department operations and throughputs.
-The objective is to provide seed funding to support novice investigators in emergency medicine with fewer than 5 years of simulation-based research experience who have shown promise in pushing the research boundaries of simulation-based endeavors in emergency medicine through feasible pilot studies.
+The goal of the SAEMF/Simulation Academy Novice Research Grant is to promote junior and new investigators in simulation-based research and scholarship.
+With this goal in mind, we welcome a broad range of projects that increase the body of knowledge in simulation-based endeavors, educational innovations, and applications within different facets of emergency medicine care, training, and systems research, such as medical education, clinical operations, and patient safety.
+The objective is to provide seed funding to support experiential training and career development for investigators in emergency medicine who have shown promise in simulation-based scholarship.

-For the purposes of this award and in regard to the expectation of the research grant project, the definition of simulation include usage of physical full body simulator, partial task trainer, virtual/augmented reality, serious game, standardized patient, computational modeling, and hybrid.
+For the purposes of this award and in regard to the expectation of the research grant project, the definition of simulation shall include usage of physical full body simulator, partial task trainer, virtual/augmented reality, serious game, standardized patient, simulation scenario/tool, computational modeling, and/or any hybrid models/protocols.

 The SAEMF/Simulation Academy Novice Research Grant project is expected to:

 - Address a novel research question or idea relevant to simulation in emergency medicine.
-However, the project does not have to be an education-based research project.
+However, the project does not have to be a medical education-based research project.
 The project may address other types of research topics as long as it is applicable to emergency medicine.
-The project may involve simulation as a modality, investigate simulation modality methodology and/or study the component(s) of a simulation modality.
+The project may involve simulation as a modality, investigate simulation modality as a methodology for clinical inquiry (quality improvement, patient safety) and/or study the component(s) of a simulation modality.

 - Provide a product that can potentially be useful for researchers and educators within SAEM and emergency medicine.

 An applicant must:

-- Be a member of SAEM and the SAEM Simulation Academy in good standing at application deadline and during the entire award period.
+- Be a member of SAEM and the SAEM Simulation Academy in good standing during the entire award period.

-- Be American Board of Emergency Medicine or American Board of Osteopathic Emergency Medicine Board-eligible or -certified and practicing in an emergency care setting.
+- Be American Board of Emergency Medicine or American Board of Osteopathic Emergency Medicine Board-eligible or -certified and practicing in an emergency care setting (for physicians).